WD Black SN770 Vs. Samsung 990 PRO: DRAM-less Versus Flagship

-In the second half of 2023, Samsung has yet to launch a PCI-Express (PCIe) Gen5 M.2 drive in the consumer market.
+In the second half of 2024, Samsung has yet to launch a high-end PCI-Express (PCIe) Gen5 M.2 drive in the consumer market.
 This means that the Gen4 990 PRO is still Samsung’s flagship – and also one of (if not the) fastest SSDs for the PCI-Express 4.0 interface.

 SN770 Vs. 990 PRO: Specifications

-Specifications for the full 990 PRO and SN770 series can be found further down on this page.
-This table compares the 2TB capacities of each drive.
+Specifications for the full 990 PRO and SN770 lineups can be found further down on this page.
+This table compares the 2TB capacities of each drive:

-Unsurprisingly, the Samsung flagship is ahead of the SN770 by substantial marigins in all performance-related areas.
-It uses nearly all of the bandwidth that the PCIe 4.0 x4 interface has to offer and is almost 45% faster than the WD Black SN770 in terms of sequential read performance.
+Unsurprisingly, the Samsung flagship is ahead of the SN770 by substantial margins in all performance-related areas.
+It uses nearly all of the bandwidth that four lanes of PCIe 4.0 bandwidth have to offer, making the 990 PRO almost 45% faster than the WD Black SN770 in terms of sequential read performance.
 The 990 PRO is even further ahead of the SN770 as measured in random IOPS.
 In fact, the only matching part of the spec sheets are warranty terms and endurance.

 Both drives use a custom combination of a proprietary controller and NAND memory chips, but a potentially more important difference is that the Samsung 990 PRO is assisted by a DDR4 buffer integrated on the tiny M.2 PCB.